Internet of things: Medical and healthcare

 The application of the IoT in healthcare plays a fundamental role in managing chronic diseases and in disease prevention and control.
 Remote monitoring is made possible through the connection of powerful wireless solutions.
-The connectivity enables health practitioners to capture patient's data and apply complex algorithms in health data analysis.
+The connectivity enables health practitioners to capture patients' data and apply complex algorithms in health data analysis.

 Transportation

 The IoT can assist in the integration of communications, control, and information processing across various transportation systems.
 Application of the IoT extends to all aspects of transportation systems (i.e., the vehicle, the infrastructure, and the driver or user).
 Dynamic interaction between these components of a transport system enables inter- and intra-vehicular communication, smart traffic control, smart parking, electronic toll collection systems, logistics and fleet management, vehicle control, safety, and road assistance.

 V2X communications

-In vehicular communication systems, vehicle-to-everything communication (V2X), consists of three main components: vehicle-to-vehicle communication (V2V), vehicle-to-infrastructure communication (V2I) and vehicle to pedestrian communications (V2P).
-V2X is the first step to autonomous driving and connected road infrastructure.
+In vehicular communication systems, vehicle-to-everything communication (V2X), consists of three main components: vehicle-to-vehicle communication (V2V), vehicle-to-infrastructure communication (V2I), and vehicle-to-pedestrian communication (V2P).
+Eventually, V2X is the first step to autonomous driving and connected road infrastructure.